Azure/azure-hpc/LifeSciences/AzureBlast/README.md

 ## Create a AAD application

-You'll need to start by creating an AAD application via the Azure Portal or the Azure Xplat CLI.
+You'll need to start by creating a AAD application via the Azure Portal or the Azure Xplat CLI.

 The first thing you'll need to do is decide on an available web site DNS name in the form of mywebsitename.azurewebsites.net.
 For this example we'll use a site name of 'MyBlastPortal', i.e. myblastportal.azurewebsites.net.